 This chapter presents a translation of an LTL fragment into deterministic automata.
-The translation is influenced by the successful LTL to NBA translation algorithm of LTL2BA, however, it avoids the notoriously difficult determinization of Büchi automata.
+The translation is influenced by the successful LTL to NBA translation algorithm of LTL2BA,, however, it avoids the notoriously difficult determinization of Büchi automata.
 The inspiration is reflected in our two-step approach.

-- 1 Gastin and Oddoux (2001), "Fast LTL to Büchi Automata Translation", [31]. - 1.
-A given LTL formula φ is translated into a linear alternating automaton $(LAA)^2$ \mathcal{A}{φ} as in LTL2BA.
-For the considered fragment, the LAA satisfies an additional structural condition; we call such automata may/must alternating automata (MMAA). - 2 Also known as very weak , $\mathit{1-weak}$, or $\mathit{self-loop}$ alternating automata. - 2.
+- 1. A given LTL formula $\varphi$ is translated into a linear alternating automaton $(LAA)^2 \mathcal{A}{\varphi}$ as in LTL2BA.
+For the considered fragment, the LAA satisfies an additional structural condition; we call such automata may/must alternating automata (MMAA). - 2.
 The MMAA A is translated into a deterministic generalized Rabin automaton G with marks on transitions.